lichao689/rtdTest/docs/source/index.rst

 **test**

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`NumericalWindTunnel` section for further information, including how to :ref:`installation` the project.

 .. note::